CosmicCatnap/foundation/readme.md

 * Software should include source and static linked portable builds for MacOS, Windows, and Linux.
 Mobile should include Android and iOS
 * Photos should be in JPEG format
 * Dates should adhere to ISO 8601:2004 such as YYYYMMDD

+### Programming and Scripting

+Software can be committed alongside the repository to assist other archivists and this is highly encouraged, provided they follow the following conditions designed for best portability and compatability.

+1. Software must use the C(99) Programming language or Python(LTS)
+2. Software must include all required library code and use static linking
+3. Software must include a compiler/interpreter for each major environment (Windows, MacOS, Linux)

+The C programming language is used to build our most critical software such as operating systems and drivers and therefore has the highest compatability across architectures and configurations.
+The foundation understands that programming in C is difficult for those not experienced in it and therefore a secondary option is Python which is commonly used by scientists.
+Ideally implementations should exist in both lanuages is possible.

+## Secondary Sources

+While the context in this repository has a focus on careful selection over bulk archival, it does consider some additiona external sources to be nessisary.
+External sources should be stored in the ZIM format alongside a multi-platform copy of the portable version of (https://wiki.kiwix.org) and a checkout of its codebase.

+### Dictionary
+No archive would be complete without a dictionary for reference and Wikipedia provides the most license compatable source for our dictionary.
+It is recommended that Archivists store a text only version in the ZIM format, find out more here(https://library.kiwix.org)